FCC Moves to Increase Transparency in AI-Generated Political Ads

 “Today, the FCC takes a major step to guard against AI being used by bad actors to spread chaos and confusion in our elections.
 We propose that political advertisements that run on television and radio should disclose whether AI is being used,” said FCC Chairwoman Jessica Rosenworcel.
 “There’s too much potential for AI to manipulate voices and images in political advertising to do nothing.
 If a candidate or issue campaign used AI to create an ad, the public has a right to know.”

 AI has advanced to the point where it can convincingly mimic human voices and create lifelike images.
 This technology has already been misused in political contexts.
-For instance, during the New Hampshire primary election, voters received AI-generated robocalls impersonating President Biden, instructing them not to vote.
-According to surveys, approximately three-quarters of Americans are concerned about misleading AI-generated content.
-The FCC’s proposal aims to address these concerns by ensuring that AI-generated political ads are clearly identified as such, thereby helping to maintain the integrity of the electoral process.
+During the New Hampshire primary election, for example, voters received AI-generated robocalls impersonating President Biden, urging them not to vote.
+Surveys show that roughly three-quarters of Americans are concerned about misleading AI-generated content.
+The FCC’s proposed disclosure rule is designed to address that fear by making it clear when campaign ads rely on AI.

 Nearly half of the states in the U.S. have enacted laws to regulate AI and deepfake technology in elections.
-These laws are often bipartisan and reflect a growing recognition of the potential threats posed by AI-generated disinformation.
-The FCC’s proposal seeks to bring uniformity and stability to this patchwork of state laws, establishing a consistent national standard for AI transparency in political advertising.
-The FCC will now seek public comments on the proposed disclosure rules.
-This feedback will help refine the regulations to ensure they effectively address the challenges posed by AI in political ads while fostering transparency and trust in the electoral process.
+These bipartisan measures aim to prevent the spread of false or manipulated media that might confuse voters.
+The FCC’s nationwide proposal builds on these state efforts by establishing a uniform standard for AI transparency in political advertising.
+The agency is now seeking public comments on its draft rules.
+This feedback will help refine the final policy and ensure it effectively balances transparency, free speech, and innovation.

 Need Help?